ericpkatz/DOM-Blocks/Block20-DOM/_notes.md

 - Selection -> window.document.querySelector, window.document.querySelectorAll
 - Manipulation -> setting innerHTML or innerText
 - The data to UI paradigm
+- Some notes on Math.random()
+- Example picking a random property

 # Utilizes